MileHacker Logo

 • High Season (June - August):

 Warmest weather.
 Long daylight hours.
-All attractions open.
+All the sights open.
 Highest visitor numbers.
 Peak prices for accommodation and flights.
 Long queues at popular attractions.

-• Shoulder Season (April - May & September - October):
+• Shoulder Season (April - May ANDamp; September - October):

 • Low Season (November - March):

 Fewest crowds.
-Lowest prices for accommodation and transport.
+Lowest prices for a place to stay and how to get around.
 December offers an unique festive atmosphere.
 Coldest period with shorter daylight hours.
 Some outdoor attractions may close or have limited hours.
 Strong winds and rain along the coast.

 • Specific Weather Factors: